-Again and again, Bebel and other Social Democrats claimed - and sincerely believed - that their actions and the fate of their movement lay not in their own hands but in those of their bourgeois antagonists.
+Again and again, Bebel and other Social Democrats claimed-and sincerely believed-that their actions and the fate of their movement lay not in their own hands but in those of their bourgeois antagonists.
 In a letter of January 1882 to Ignaz Auer, Bebel explained the challenges he and his party faced:

-"Our behaviour will not change the behaviour of our opponents one whit.
-To achieve even modest success, we would have to swear off and deny our activity altogether, destroy our [press] organ, and emasculate our speeches in the Reichstag and Landtag [...].
+Our behavior will not change the behavior of our opponents one whit.
+To achieve even modest success we would have to swear off and deny our activity altogether, destroy our [press] organ, and emasculate our speeches in the Reichstag and Landtag [...]
 And if we did all that, they would demand still more of us; in the end they would not believe us anyway, declaring instead that everything we do is merely calculated hypocrisy and duplicity, and that now everyone must really be on their guard. [...]
 The only thing that we can and must do is avoid unnecessary provocation and keep our nerve, even though it is damned difficult to do this in the face of the swinishness that is constantly unleashed against us. [...]
-Thus, our tactics [...] are determined much more by our enemies than we can prescribe them ourselves."53
+Thus our tactics [...] are determined much more by our enemies than we can prescribe them ourselves.44

 The sense of outrage conveyed by Bebel's words provides a useful reminder: we must try to understand what contemporaries thought the Anti-Socialist Law and other examples of political repression actually accomplished.
-Historians have tended not to believe bourgeois and aristocratic Germans in the Kaiserreich who claimed that Bebel's party was, literally, a criminal organisation, an international conspiracy, an existential threat.
+Historians have tended not to believe bourgeois and aristocratic Germans in the Second Reich who claimed that Bebel's party was, literally, a criminal organization, an international conspiracy, and an existential threat.
 In our post-9/11 age, there is an understandable liberal tendency to ascribe overheated rhetoric about such threats to a self-interested, mendacious elite of political insiders.
 But historians need to listen closely to the enemies of Social Democracy and to judge carefully their avowed fears for the future.

-These six issues offer new opportunities to study discrimination based on class, gender, religion, and race; to examine militarism, pacifism, and the use of violence in transnational contexts; to consider how terrorism was defined and anti-terrorism implemented; and to explore the processes of democratisation in Germany and Europe over more than half a century.
-But one more important question arises from biography's focus on human agency: To what degree did Bebel - personally - widen or narrow the social, political, and cultural divides that separated his party from the rest of Germany?
-Bebel was a popular firebrand and a parliamentary pragmatist, a late-to-the-party Marxist and the herald of worldwide revolution, a doctrinal touchstone and a political chameleon.
-The category of
+These six issues offer new opportunities to study discrimination based on class, gender, religion, and race; to examine militarism, pacifism, and the use of violence in international contexts; to consider how terrorism was defined and anti-terrorism implemented; and to explore the processes of democratization in Germany and Europe over more than half a century.
+But one more important question arises from biography's focus on human agency:45 To what degree did Bebel-personally-widen or narrow the social, political, and cultural divides that separated his party from the rest of Germany?
+Bebel was a popular firebrand and a parliamentary pragmatist, a late-to-the-party Marxist and the harbinger of world-wide revolution, a doctrinal touchstone and a political chameleon.
+The category of class is important, but there are two other keys that can help unlock Bebel's contemporary influence and historical significance.
+The first is a fear of violent revolution found among significant sections of the German bourgeoisie and dating all the way back to the French Revolution.
+The second is the pervasive set of resentments felt by underprivileged groups in German society when their "hero" was defamed as an outlaw.
+Bebel's life of celebrity puts these two interpretative keys on the same ring of explanation.
+Bebel was an enigma, even though, ironically, almost no one thought so at the time.